vincentneo/iOS-GPX-Framework/README.md

  #endif
 ```
-Then in Build Settings of your project name search for the key "Objective-C Bridging header" and add that file ie: <YourProjectName>/Bridge.h
+Then in Build Settings of your project name search for the key **"Objective-C Bridging header"** and add that file ie: *YourProjectName/Bridge.h*

 That's it.